BedrockSolutions/factomd-api-proxy/README.md

 with cloud provider load balancers, and streamlines the development of monitoring infrastructure.

+* **Detailed logging:** API method names are logged, along with the usual information.

-* **Strict protocol operation:** Only a very narrow range of HTTP verbs and URIs are passed through to factomd, increasing security.
+* **Strict protocol operation:** Only a very narrow range of HTTP verbs and URIs are passed through to factomd.

 * **Dynamic reconfiguration:** Edits to the YAML configuration files will cause an automatic reload of the Nginx configuration, eliminating the need to restart the container in most cases.